Kaptento/proyek-PWL-11TKJ2/README.md

-Blog Spot 📰
+Blogspot 📰

-Blog Spot is a simple website that functions as a main forum for its users.
+Blogspot is a simple website that functions as a main forum for its users.
 This platform is designed so that users can create, upload, read, save, and share posts easily.
 It also includes a search feature at the top of the page to help users quickly find specific articles or information.

 📦 Installation